swoboda1337/sx126x-esphome/README.md

+Note this a WIP.
+Code was ported from multiple sources, it is messy and need to be cleaned up.
+Basic rx and tx does work for LoRa but more testing is needed.

 ESPHome SX126x driver.

 SX126x component configures SX1261, SX1262 or SX1268 hardware for use in ESPHome.
 Tested with the Heltec WiFi LoRa 32 V3 Dev-board with SX1262.